Trio (novel): Reception

-In the Washington Post, Ellen Akins wrotw: "in the faraway, louche land of Brighton ("the Las Vegas of England," as one of the book's characters observes).
+In The Washington Post, Ellen Akins wrote: "in the faraway, louche land of Brighton ("the Las Vegas of England," as one of the book's characters observes).
 There, everyone's a writer or director, an actor or photographer, or a bit of each, and the plight of a radical bomber can be played for laughs or pathos or a simple reminder that there really was something occasionally deadly happening in 1968 despite all the blinding sun and arc lights shining on Brighton Beach while characters of all sexual persuasions were thrilling to the timeworn pleasure of adultery and the new freedoms afforded by the lifting of inhibitions as well as age-old decency laws.
 Still, for all its brio, "Trio" hits some serious notes.
 It has a whiff of the ambivalent Graham Greene about it."

 Allan Massie, writing in The Scotsman, praised the novel: "Here he has set himself the task of exploring three lives linked only by fortuitous circumstances while including them in a coherent narrative.
 It is a juggling act and he doesn’t drop a single ball.
 Trio is, as I say, a comic novel but one which is rich enough to admit sadness.
 There is exuberant comedy in, for instance, a ludicrous party given by a falsely-Falstaffian 'Great Actor', but there is also pain, misery, perplexity and grief.
 Boyd moves from one register to another without striking a false note.
 His sympathy for his characters is rooted in the recognition that most of us know ourselves imperfectly and seek to keep even this imperfect knowledge from others."